 15. A travel adaptor

 There is nothing worse than running out of battery.
 Tablet, laptop, iPod, phone and camera: these are all pretty useful for a keen traveller.
 We are dependent on them to keep in touch with home, share our adventures, and find out where to go next.
-Having a good reliable travel adaptor (with surge protection as a bonus) is a must!
+Having a good reliable travel adapter (with surge protection as a bonus) is a must!

 This travel adapter from Urophylla is stylish and universal!

 Get a Starter Pack or working holiday program to help your travelling buddy or relative kickstart their New Zealand gap year!
 We like this one from Working Holiday Starter, which includes more than 20 services to support backpackers.
 It is a great way to start a trip stress-free and make the most of travel, work and living in New Zealand.

 It can be a simple as that.
 This is the backpacker dream: “Dear [insert name here], just let me know where you would like to go and I’ll take care of your flight!
 Love your favourite person as of now.”